Gary Carter: Hall of Fame

-Carter was elected to the Baseball Hall of Fame in his sixth year on the ballot, on January 7, 2003.
+Carter was elected to the Baseball Hall of Fame in his sixth year on the ballot on January 7, 2003.
 He became the first Hall of Famer whose plaque depicts a player with the Montreal Expos logo.
 Carter had originally expressed a preference during his final playing season to be inducted wearing an Expos cap.
-Given the uncertainty of the Expo franchise, Carter's employment by the Mets organization since retiring as a player, his World Series title with the Mets, and his media celebrity during his stint in New York, Carter shifted his preference to be enshrined with a Mets cap after his election to the Hall.
-The New York City media strongly supported Carter's preference to go into the Hall as a Met.
+Given the uncertainty of the Expos franchise at the time, Carter's employment by the Mets organization since retiring as a player, his World Series title with the Mets and his media celebrity during his stint in New York, Carter shifted his preference to be enshrined with a Mets cap after his election to the Hall of Fame.
+The New York media strongly supported Carter's preference.
 Carter joked that "he wanted his Cooperstown cap to be a half-and-halfer, split between the Expos and Mets".
-The final decision rested with the Hall of Fame, and Hall president Dale Petroskey declared that Carter's achievements with the Expos over twelve season had earned his induction, whereas his five seasons with the Mets by itself would not have, saying "we want to have represented on the plaque the team that best represents where a player made the biggest impact in his career.
+The final decision rested with the Hall of Fame, whose president Dale Petroskey declared that Carter's achievements with the Expos over 12 season had earned his induction, whereas his five seasons with the Mets by themselves would not have, saying "we want to have represented on the plaque the team that best represents where a player made the biggest impact in his career.
 When you look at it, it's very clear.
 Gary Carter is an important part of the history of the Expos."
 Carter accepted the Hall's decision with grace, stating: "The fact I played 11 years in Montreal and the fact that the majority of my statistics and accomplishments were achieved there, it would be wrong, probably, to do it any other way."
-At the induction ceremony, Carter spoke some words in French, thanking fans in Montreal for the great honor and pleasure of playing in that city, while also taking great care to note the Mets' 1986 championship as the highlight of his career.
+At the induction ceremony, Carter spoke some words in French, thanking fans in Montreal, while noting that the Mets' 1986 championship was the highlight of his career.

 Carter was inducted into the New York Mets Hall of Fame in 2001.
-While the Mets have not retired number eight, it has remained unused since his election to the Hall of Fame in 2003.
-In 2001, he was elected into the Canadian Baseball Hall of Fame along with Dave McKay, and his number eight was retired by the Expos.
+While the Mets have not retired number 8, it has remained unissued by the team since his election to the Hall of Fame in 2003.
+In 2001, he was elected into the Canadian Baseball Hall of Fame along with Dave McKay, and his number 8 was retired by the Expos.
 After the Expos moved to Washington, D.C. to become the Washington Nationals following the 2004 season, a banner displaying Carter's number along with those of other Expos stars Andre Dawson, Tim Raines and Rusty Staub was hung from the rafters at the Bell Centre, home of the NHL's Montreal Canadiens.
-In Washington, D.C., Carter is recognized in the Ring of Honor at Nationals Park.
+In Washington, Carter is recognized in the Ring of Honor at Nationals Park.